On the Principles of ReLU Networks with One Hidden Layer: Introduction

 The outline above does not contain all the results of this paper.
-The remaining ones may be an intermediate or a relatively unimportant conclusion, or some detailed technical result that needs not to be included in the main framework above.
-Throughout this paper, the term ``training solution'' is the abbreviated version of the solution obtained by the back-propagation algorithm.
+The remaining ones may be an intermediate result or a relatively unimportant conclusion that need not to be included in the main framework.